 Taste: Honey, apple, orange, cinnamon and clove.
 Chocolate.
 Shortbread.
 Oak and ashy smoke on the finish.

-I enjoyed this one, though the smoke was less forceful than I perhaps expected.
+The smoke was less forceful than I perhaps expected.
 I’m a sucker for a smoke monster though so anything less than Laphroaig tastes tame to me!
 There’s a nice balance between cask and spirit though and plenty of complexity to keep you interested.
 Nice dram and I suppose it won’t break the bank, even if you do get less of it.

 *If the dram reviewed in this article has caught your eye, you can buy it from Master of Malt here.
 Bear in mind that as an affiliate I can be paid a small commission on purchases you make after following links from my page.